swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 Similarly to the arithmetics; it was also considered to have the associated type to `InstantProtocol` as just a glob of protocols `Comparable & AdditiveArithmetic & Sendable`, however this lacks the capability of fast-paths for things like back-offs (ala Zeno's algorithm) or debounce, or timer coalescing.
 Some of them could be re-written in terms of loops of addition, however it would likely result in hot-looping over missed intervals in some cases, or in others not even being able to implement them (e.g. division for back-offs).

+### Clock and Task Sleep Tolerance Optionality

+It was raised that the hint from IDEs such as Xcode for the `.none` autocomplete do exist and those nomenclatures are perhaps misleading for the `tolerance` parameter to the sleep functions.
+We agree that this is perhaps a less than ideal name to expose as an autocomplete, however it was decided that code using `.none` instead of not passing a parameter or passing `nil` is stylistically problematic and left-overs from earlier versions of swift.
+It was concluded that the solutions in this space should be applicable to any other method that has an optional parameter and not just `Clock` and `Task`; moreover it seems like this is perhaps a bug in Xcode's autocomplete than an issue with the API as proposed since the `ContinuousClock`, `SuspendingClock` and `UTCClock` being proposed are most meaningful of the lack of a parameter value than to introduce any sort of enumeration mirroring `Optional` without any sort of direct type passing capability.
+In short - a more general solution should be approached with this problem and the optional duration type should remain.

 ### Alternative Names

 There have been a number of names that have been considered during this proposal (these are a few highlights):